-If your secondary (high school) education was not completed in the United States, UK, Australia, New Zealand, Ireland, or Canada (in English medium of instruction schools), you must submit your official score on the Test of English as a Foreign Language (TOEFL).
+If your undergraduate education or first law degree was not completed in the United States, UK, Australia, New Zealand, Ireland, or Canada (in English medium of instruction schools), you must submit your official score on the Test of English as a Foreign Language (TOEFL).
 The admissions committee requires a minimum TOEFL score of 600 on the paper-based test, or 100 on the Internet-based test.
 Applicants who have at least a 4-year degree from the US or the countries listed above may request a waiver of the TOEFL.
 More about submitting your TOEFL.

 4. Learn more about YLS

 You are welcome to visit the Law School or browse our website.
 YLS does not conduct an evaluative interview.

 We require all applicants to the LL.M.
 Program to submit their applications through the LSAC electronic application service.
 Submit your entire application online, including the attachments, through the LSAC electronic application no later than the December 1st deadline.

 6. Complete the three essay questions and include them as attachments to your application

 * Separate responses (of no more than 250 words each) to the following required essays.
 Please note that a personal statement cannot be substituted for or take the place of these required essays.